keithalewis/umf/README.md

 ## Discount

-Cost of moving 1 unit in the future to today.
+The _discount_ is the cost of moving 1 unit of some currency in the future to an epoch/today/time 0.
+The simplest case is a _zero coupon bond_ that pays 1 unit at time $u$.
+If it is traded in the market, let $D(u)$ be the price of buying that.

+A _fixed income instrument_ is a portfolio of zero coupon bonds paying $c_i$ at times $u_i$.

+The _fixed income market_ provides prices of bonds having fixed future cash flows.
+A bond pays cash flows $c_i$ at times $u_i$ and has market price $p_i$.

 Vector space
 	Linear transformation